ANDREWS, FRANK, MUSIC COLLECTION, 1956-1972, undated, 0.6 foot.

 A collection of 35 brief letters and 3 typescript articles by Belloc, purchased from a rare book dealer.

 BEST, MARY McCORMACK, PAPERS, 1927-1987, 2.4 feet.

-proceedings comprise the bulk of the collection.
-Both Unda-USA and the Catholic Academy for Communication Arts Professionals succeeded this organization.
+publications, photographs, and proceedings comprise the bulk of the collection.
+First UNDA-USA and then the Catholic Academy for Communication Arts Professionals succeeded this organization.

 A collection of films from the 1950s relating to the Catholic faith, including Christopher Closeup programs with James Cagney, Danny Thomas, and Robert Young; a Catholic Hour program on corrupt practices in US politics; and a film of a Midnight Pontifical High Mass at St. Patrick's Cathedral in New York City.